General enquiries: 0800 326 5559

 As your body attempts to rebalance and adjust to this change, you may experience nausea, sweating, confusion, hallucinations and even seizures, all of which must be carefully monitored by medical professionals.
 [6]

-Other medications you may be prescribed include Acamprosate (Campral®) which helps rebalance the chemicals in the brain that have been damaged by alcohol; an antidepressant like nefazodone, desipramine, or imipramine to aid any anxiety or depression caused by alcohol; or the opioid antagonist Naltrexone which works to uncouple the relationship between alcohol and pleasure.
+Other forms of detox medication you may be prescribed include Acamprosate (Campral®) which helps rebalance the chemicals in the brain that have been damaged by alcohol; an antidepressant like nefazodone, desipramine, or imipramine to aid any anxiety or depression caused by alcohol; or the opioid antagonist Naltrexone which works to uncouple the relationship between alcohol and pleasure.

-Once you have completed a series of counselling sessions, you will prepare for life after rehab by developing a relapse prevention plan with the help of your therapist and medical team.
+Once you have completed a series of counselling sessions, you will prepare for life after rehab by developing a relapse prevention plan with the help of your therapists and treatment consultant.

 It is important to start rehab as soon as possible as alcohol can have a whole host of side effects like difficulty walking, blurred vision, slurred speech, slowed reaction times and impaired memory.